Have a pest problem? Save $75 on your first recurring service today with code 75OFF

 Typical of tiny biting pests, we often don’t see them until they’ve already bitten and symptoms appear.
 To know which course of treatment is required to effectively get rid of a potential bed bug or flea infestation, you need to properly identify which bug you’ve encountered.
 A solid way to decipher which type of bite you’re experiencing is learning how to tell the difference between bed bug bites and spider bites.
 Here are a few things to keep in mind:

-How to Identify a Spider Bite
+How to Identify Spider Bites

 Schedule Inspection